springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/docs/API.md

 ### Bot Application Platform (BAP)

 The BAP is the **automated brain** 🤖 of the system.
-It acts as an intelligent, automated assistant responsible for understanding user requests, processing information, and providing answers for all self-service tasks without needing a human.
+It acts as an intelligent, automated assistant responsible for understanding user requests, processing information, and providing answers for all self-service workflows.

 ### Azure Communication Services (ACS)

 ACS is the **modern telephone operator** 📞.
-Its primary job is to manage the live phone call itself and handle actions that require leaving the automated system, especially transferring the call to a live agent.
+Its primary job is to manage the live phone call itself and handle actions that require leaving the automated system, especially transferring the call to a human agent.

 ---